 - Finding missing persons.
 Neighbors and communities have found missing persons using drones

-- Police, Fire Crew and Rescue teams use drones with thermal cameras to find missing persons at night or in burning buildings
+- Police, Fire Crew and Rescue teams use drones with thermal vision cameras to find missing persons at night or in burning buildings

 Drone today have GPS, the best stabilization and also 4k cameras.
 They film and photograph perfectly which is exactly what you need for marketing videos and brochures.
 Here is some of the best usage of drones in the marketing sector.